Snira/OPD/README.md

 3. Run 'composer install' & 'yarn'

 4. Make a custom 'connections.php' and place this file in the /config dir in the project.
-    The content of this file should be made op like this:
+    The content of this file should be made up like this:

     <?php